taewony/idea-to-build/design-system-showcase/design-system-showcase/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1STxn_8piasBu1_6dSpkAH-dVbgyAHIfD
+View your app in AI Studio: https://ai.studio/apps/drive/1STxn_8piasBu1_6dSpkAH-dVbgyAHIfD It's UI was designed from Stitch: https://stitch.withgoogle.com/projects/6169258430134091492

+Tailwind v3.x and CDN site being used.

 ## Run Locally